turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     The specific sorting algorithm used permits partial sorts of a view onto the system so that you may spread the cost of sorting over a period of time for better performance.
 The actual number of steps used depends on maxParticles, but this will place an upper bound on that number.
 By default a view will be completely sorted at every rendering.

 ``geometry`` (Optional)
-    The `ParticleGeometry` instance to use in rendering a view of the system.
+    The :ref:`ParticleGeometry <particlegeometry>` instance to use in rendering a view of the system.
 This geometry instance must be at least as large as to render `maxParticles` number of particles.
     If the geometry instance is not marked as `shared`, then it will be destroyed along with the system.
     If geometry is not specified, an un-shared geometry will be created from the provided `renderer`.

 ``sharedRenderContext`` (Optional)
-    A `SharedRenderContext` object from which to allocate texture regions for particle states on the GPU.
+    A :ref:`SharedRenderContext <sharedrendercontext>` object from which to allocate texture regions for particle states on the GPU.
 If unspecified then a per-system set of textures and render targets will be created isntead and destroyed along with the system.
 Otherwise on destruction of the system the allocated region will be released back to the shared render context.

 ``maxLifeTime``
     The maximum life permissable for any particle in the system, it will not be possible to created a particle whose life-time is greater than this value.

 ``animation`` (Optional)
-    The animation `Texture` created by the `ParticleBuilder` object representing the animations of all particles to be created in this system, used by a compatible rendering shader.
+    The animation :ref:`Texture <texture>` created by the :ref:`ParticleBuilder <particlebuilder>` object representing the animations of all particles to be created in this system, used by a compatible rendering shader.

 ``sharedAnimation`` (Optional)
     Default value is `false`.
 If `false`, then when the system is destroyed, the `animation` texture supplied to the system will also be destroyed.